What is it?

 MoveInfoConfig can be parsed by a protobuf parser into each moves field of the

 ListAllMovesResponse proto.
 Each

-move_length_slices: The default duration of this move in slices.
+move_length_slices: Default duration of this move in slices.

-is_extendable: Whether this move can be extended to last longer than it normally would.
+is_extendable: Whether this move can be extended.
 If is_extendable is true, the desired duration can be specified in the requested_slices field in the MoveParams proto.

 entrance_state: Which transition state the robot must be in prior to entering this move.
 Only applicable if controls_legs=true.
 Structure can support multiple allowed entry states, but all current moves only accept a single entry state.